 And finally, I don't understand why people choose to believe that Macs are better than PCs or whatever.
 I mean, it all depends on the user and their purpose.
 I've used almost every OS extensively, and still believe that each have their pros and cons.
 From Facebook:

-Look, you really can't say any one operating system is better than another, it depends on how you use it.
+Look, you really can't say any one operating system is better than another, it depends on how you use it."I believe I am becoming an existentialist."

 For example, Macs are great if you just want something that can get the job done quickly and doesn't break.
 But they don't have the customize-ability that PC's have.
 And PC's don't have the customize-ability that Linux has, but it has a wider user base.
 I mean, if one OS was better than another, EVERY other OS would just copy the one that is the best.
 But that isn't the case, is it?
 Each OS has it's own specific purpose, and those that use their chosen system are undoubtedly pleased with it.